 Our results imply that the local chromatic number of 4-chromatic Kneser, Schrijver, Borsuk, and generalized Mycielski graphs is 4, and more generally, that 2r-chromatic versions of these graphs have local chromatic number at least r + 2.
-This lower bound is tight in several cases by results in [38].
+This lower bound is tight in several cases by results of the first two authors.